Where can I find the application to apply to Chadron State College?

 What is the procedure for getting a visa?

-Please check the information provided on the Visa page.
+Please check the information provided on the U.S. Student Visa page.

 What airport do I need to fly into?

 You will need to fly into the Denver International Airport.
 You will then fly from Denver to the Chadron Airport.
-You can make your flight reservations from Denver to Chadron at Great Lakes Aviation.
-Visit the Great Lakes website.
+You can make your flight reservations from Denver to Chadron via Boutique Air.
+Visit the Boutique Air website for details.

 Once I arrive at the Chadron Airport, will someone from the Office of International Education pick me up?